eqNj/eqN-PD2-Filter/README.md

 Four socket, ethereal polearm/spear weapons of normal and exceptional tiers are hidden.
 (Elite tier will still show.)

-Non-magic elite items are often hidden, unless highly sought after for runewords or if they have +3 to a valuable skill.
+Non-magic elite items are often hidden, unless highly sought after for runewords (mostly requiring 10%+ ED) or if they have +3 to a valuable skill.

 Normal, exceptional, and elite magic items are hidden unless ethereal weapons for crafting and/or specifically for the class you are playing.